 How to sleep on a plane

 1. The first is obvious, fly first class… The seats are larger, they recline nicely, and come with pillows and blankets.
-Some airlines have first class seats that lie all the way down.
+Some airlines have first-class seats that lie all the way down.
 If you’ve never flown first class, it’s really life-changing.

 However, for those of us who cannot always afford a first-class ticket (ahem), this option has to be overlooked.
 I am a bargain hunter and I scour the web for travel deals every time I fly.

 2. Reserve a window seat.
 Face it, the aisle is ok for mobility, but the middle downright sucks.
 Do you want to know how to sleep comfortably in economy class?
 If you are looking to rest on the plane, the window is the best spot to lie your head once it gets heavy.
-Also, note that exit rows generally have more leg room, but the seats don’t recline.
+Also, note that exit rows generally have more legroom, but the seats don’t recline.

 3. Pack the comforts of home.
-A light blanket, small pillow or travel neck pillow, ear plugs, chapstick, and sleeping masks tend to do the trick!
+A light blanket, a small pillow or travel neck pillow, earplugs, chapstick, and sleeping masks tend to do the trick!
 Also, if there is something you do at home in your nightly bedtime routine, such as reading, drinking a cup of decaffeinated tea, etc you should try that, too.
 I personally pack a pair of thick socks to keep my feet warm and use a memory foam neck pillow… the best!

 What to do on an airplane

 5. In-flight entertainment.
-Games, music, movies, magazines, books, coloring and activities for kids.
+Games, music, movies, magazines, books, coloring, and activities for kids.
 The list can go on and on, but you should bring stuff you enjoy.
-I always bring my iPad and have a special snack and activity bag for the kids whenever the travel with me.
+I always bring my iPad and have a special snack and activity bag for the kids whenever they travel with me.
 Sometimes, the in-flight video is a good one, so bring a pair of headphones to avoid having to purchase them on board.

 Some airplanes have charging outlets, but still… Don’t forget to pack a portable charger!
 There’s nothing worse than having your electronics die on you when you need them.

 6. Bring along plenty of snacks.
 A requirement around here.
-Fresh blueberries, Pepperidge Farms goldfish, string cheese and dark chocolate.
-I’m happy, the kids are happy, the hubs is happy, were all HAPPY!
+Fresh blueberries, Pepperidge Farms goldfish, string cheese, and dark chocolate.
+I’m happy, the kids are happy, the hubs is happy, we’re all HAPPY!

 7. Stretch it out.
 Stand up and stretch, take a walk down the aisle, even visit the restroom.
 Get your body moving so you won’t feel discomfort from being in the same sedentary position for hours.
-This is another one of my favorite air travel tips for long flights, get up and keep that body moving!
+This is another one of my favorite air travel tips for long flights, get up, and keep that body moving!

 8. Strike up a conversation.
-Not really my cup of tea, but some people love to talk to their seat mates on the plane.
+Not really my cup of tea, but some people love to talk to their seatmates on the plane.
 Once you get to talking about something interesting, the time flies by and your preparing to land before you know it.
 Note: If you ever find yourself sitting next to me on the plane, we can talk up until I attempt to snuggle into the window of the plane, that’s your queue.